SuperElastix/SimpleElastix/Documentation/source/RigidRegistration.rst

 Rigid Registration
 ==================

 A rigid transform can register objects that are related by rotation and translation.
-This is one of the simplest of methods in the catagory of linear transformation models and is therefore often used as initialization for affine- and non-rigid transforms.
-In addition, rigid registration is well suited for intra-subject registration of rigid objects.
 For example, if you are registering images of a patient's bones, you can often assume that a rigid transform is sufficient to align these structures.
-In this case it is advantageus to chose a simple transform as this constrains the solution space and ensures no spurious non-rigid local minima affects your results.
+In fact, it is often advantageus to chose a simple transform for the problems that allows it as this constrains the solution space and ensures no spurious non-rigid local minima affects your results.
+Rigid registration is one of the simplest of methods in the catagory of linear transformation models and is therefore often used as initialization for affine- and non-rigid transforms.

 The rigid transform is selected using :code:`(Transform "EulerTransform")`.
 Consider the images in Figure 8.